j1sk1ss/FotNET.PETPRJ/README.md

 #### Creation:

-For creating neuron network class u need do **SIMPLE** steps:
+For creating neural network class u need do **SIMPLE** steps:
-1. Create neuron network object:
+1. Create neural network object:

 		Network netwok = new Network(layers);

 1.1.
-Also, before we start, u need to choose a model of neuron network.
+Also, before we start, u need to choose a model of neural network.
 U can do this by creating a List of Layers:

 		List<ILayer> layers = new List<ILayer> {
 			new ConvolutionLayer(); // Input tensor get convolved by filters